 Best Practices when using Big Bang testing:

-Incremental integration testing is an approach in which 2 or more modules with closely related logic are grouped and tested first, then gradually move on to other groups of modules, instead of testing everything at once.
-The process ends when all modules have been integrated and tested.
+Incremental integration testing is an approach in which 2 or more modules with closely related logic are grouped and tested first, then gradually expanded to other modules until the entire system is integrated and tested.

-Incremental integration testing is more strategic than Big Bang testing since it requires substantial planning beforehand.
+It is more strategic than Big Bang testing because it requires detailed planning in advance.

 Advantages: